Whatcom's medical assisting program meets current and emerging standards

 Whatcom’s medical assisting degree and certificate program is frequently reviewed by faculty and the program’s advisory committee (composed of physicians, employers of medical assistants, and currently practicing medical assistants) to ensure the program curriculum and outcomes are aligned to state and industry standards of practice.

 - Alignment with new Washington State laws for medical assisting credentials and scope of practice

 - Health information technology infused throughout curriculum to prepare students to use electronic health/medical records while securely maintaining patient information

 - Development and implementation of a series of simulation scenarios to help students acquire and/or reinforce the professionalism skills that employers and patients expect and value

-The medical assisting program at Whatcom Community College has a CMA (AAMA) exam pass rate of 93.33% over the past five (5) years.
+The medical assisting program at Whatcom Community College has a graduate satisfaction rating of 83.33% over the past five (5) years.
+In addition, the employer satisfaction rating with our graduates is 100% over the past five (5) years.

 Whatcom Community College Medical Assisting Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
 CAAHEP, 25400 US Highway 19 N, Suite 158, Clearwater, FL 33763, (727) 210-2350.

 Are there Tech Prep credits that I can transfer from my high school for the medical assisting program?

 If you are currently in high school there are several courses that have articulated agreements between the high schools and WCC.
 Contact your high school counselor about Tech Prep credits.